KidIcarus1337/Resume/jareds_resume.md

 ## Intro

 I am a web developer.
 My focus is on the front-end, but I have some experience in the back-end as well in Node.js and Python.
-I have taught myself over the last couple of years with the aid several online courses and occasional help of an experienced mentor.
+I have taught myself over the last couple of years with the aid of several online courses and occasional help of an experienced mentor.

 ## Tech Skills